 This is one of the hardest questions for a personal injury attorney to answer.
-Determining the worth of your personal injury claim will depend on the severity of your injuries, the details of the case, and insurance limits.
-A case’s worth is based on five areas, assuming that fault (or liability) issue is straightforward.
+Determining the worth of your personal injury claim will depend on your injuries’ severity, the case details, and insurance limits.
+A case’s worth is based on five areas, assuming that the fault (or liability) issue is straightforward.
 These areas include:

 - Past medical bills